motiz88/blackmagic-opencv-test/README.md

 ## Requirements

+ * Blackmagic Desktop Video Software
  * Blackmagic DeckLink SDK
- * OpenCV 3.0
+ * OpenCV
  * Boost C++

 ## Compilation

-Use CMake.
-Make sure to set `DeckLink_DIR`, `OpenCV_DIR` and `Boost_DIR` correctly.

-Note that in practice I've only compiled this on Windows with MSVC12 (2013) since forking it from [Jesús Torres' original Linux-only repo](https://github.com/ull-isaatc/blackmagic-test/tree/0a6ba03baeefa90bab00b355a59a566b4eb7b407).
-I'm fairly confident it can be built on Linux and Mac with minimal changes.
-If you do so, I'd love to know about it and accept any PRs that may be needed.
+- Set `DeckLink_DIR` in CMakeLists.txt.
+It is recommended to extract Blackmagic DeckLink SDK and create a symblic link, such as "bmdsdk" to the unarchived directory.
+- Using CMake, compile the program.

 ## Running

+- run the developed executable file named **blackmagic_test**
-Ensure that you have the OpenCV and Boost shared libraries in your PATH (or as appropriate for your system).
+- Ensure that you have OpenCV and Boost shared libraries in your PATH (or as appropriate for your system).

+## Note

+In practice, this project was forked from [motiz88 repo](https://github.com/motiz88/blackmagic-opencv-test) and add a few modifications to compile this on MacOS.